 Before I give you examples of movies plagued with this infirmity, I’ll provide the reason moviemakers do this.
 Yes, there is a reason!

 Each genre ends with a burst of “its thing.”
 The problem with horror movies is their writers don’t have the creativity or wherewithal to end with a final “horror-ness” without cutting off the viewers cold with nothing but empty pockets.

 The greater the number of jump-scares in a horror movie, the more clichéd and tiring it becomes.
 What’s worse is when a horror movie ends with a final jump-scare intended to make the outgoing movie theater audience look terrified to impress the next batch of viewers waiting in line to see the movie.

 Perhaps the makers of horror movies don’t provide an ending because endings bring closure.
 Apparently, relief is not allowed in the horror genre.

 The Haunting of Hill House

 One of the more successful Netflix series’ is The Haunting of Hill House (2018).
 Even though it's of the horror genre, its ending is thoroughly developed.
 The ending isn’t completely happy or sad.
 But guess what?
 It ends.
 And it's famously successful.

-Many viewers and critics alike are saying that if all horror stories were like The Haunting of Hill House, there would be more horror fans in the world.
+Many viewers and critics alike are saying that if all horror stories were like The Haunting of Hill House, there would be more horror fans around the world.

 Plot vs. story

 Many movies, most notably action movies, confuse plot and story.
 These movies are made with the mistaken idea that events are the story.
 Events are exciting and important, but they're “plot points,” not “story elements.”

 Watch this hilariously teasing video of the movie Tenet (2020), which in large part focuses on the movie's attention on the action while omitting character development and backstory.